 Why Do All DPS Teachers Have an ELA Designation?

-DPS is committed to helping every teacher gain the knowledge and instructional teachniques to help our English learners succeed.
-Refer to the ELA Interactive Guide available on the ELA Teacher Qualifications webpage to view a complete semester schedule, course designation worksheets and information on the Spanish Language Praxis exam and ELA waivers.
+DPS is committed to helping every teacher gain the knowledge and instructional techniques to help our English learners succeed.
+Please refer to the ELA Interactive Guide available on the ELA Teacher Qualifications webpage to view a complete semester schedule, course designation worksheets and information on the Spanish Language Praxis exam and ELA waivers

 Locate your ELA designation letter emailed by Human Resources.
 Please note that this letter is sent within one month of your start date.
 If your principal determines that additional training is required, Human Resources will send you a follow up email with your updated designation and deadline.